arnisafazla/math420_funcs/README.md

-Project: math420_funcs
+Project: math420_funcs\n
-Fuctions to be used in introduction to cryptography course.
+Functions to be used in introduction to cryptography course.

 Shift:
   shift(text, shift_amount)